How To Select your Cantilever Gate

 Cantilever Strength and Support

-To improve the cantilever gate’s ability to support longer and heavier gate frames, the vertical supports can be moved closer together, forming more of a rectangle with the long side vertical versus a square.
+To improve the industrial or commercial cantilever gate’s ability to support longer and heavier gate frames, the vertical supports can be moved closer together, forming more of a rectangle with the long side vertical versus a square.
 This shifts the stress on the diagonal truss from a cantilevered load where the diagonal truss will simply bend to relying almost entirely on the tensile strength.

 Weight and Gate Hardware